In the Bedroom: Plot

-Matt returns home and wraps his clothes in an old blanket, before washing himself in the downstairs sink.
-He returns to the bedroom upstairs to find Ruth awake and smoking in bed.
-She asks him, "Did you do it?"
+Matt returns home to find Ruth awake.
+She asks, "Did you do it?"
 Matt appears troubled and unresponsive.
-He climbs into bed and then turns away from her.
-She asks if he's okay, and Matt haltingly describes a photo he saw in Richard's apartment of him with Natalie in a loving pose, but cannot explain why it affected him.
-Finally, Ruth gets up to make coffee.
-Matt rolls over onto his back and removes the band-aid from the finger he injured hauling traps - his trigger finger - to examine the healing wound underneath.
-Ruth calls from the kitchen, "Matt, do you want coffee?" but he doesn't answer.
+He climbs into bed and turns away from her.
+She asks if he's okay, and Matt haltingly describes a photo he saw in Richard's apartment of him with Natalie in a loving embrace, but cannot explain why it affected him.
+At length Ruth gets up to make coffee, calling "Matt, do you want coffee?" from the kitchen, but he doesn't answer.
+Matt removes the bandage from his finger and finds the wound scabbed over.